Iambic pentameter: Early French and Provençal writers

-Except for Saragossa, which is on a hill."

 In this version of the metre as in the poems above, each line has two halves: the first half has four syllables (sometimes 5), while the second half has seven (sometimes 6); in the first half there are two stresses and in the second half three.
 In some places the final weak vowel -e is ignored, e.g. nostr(e) emperere.

 Troubadors and Italians

 This line was adopted with more flexibility by the troubadours of Provence in the 12th century, notably Cercamon, Bernart de Ventadorn, and Bertran de Born.
 In both Old French and Old Provençal, the tenth syllable of the line was accented and feminine endings were common, in which case the line had eleven syllables.

 Italian poets such as Giacomo da Lentini, Boccaccio, Petrarch, and Dante adopted this line, generally using the eleven-syllable form (endecasillabo) because most Italian words have feminine endings.
 They often used a pattern where the fourth syllable (normally accented) and the fifth (normally unaccented) were part of the same word, the opposite of the Old French line with its required pause after the fourth syllable.
 This pattern came to be considered typically Italian.

 Dante's Divine Comedy, completed in 1320, begins as follows: